Realization of graded monomial ideal rings modulo torsion: Preliminaries

 A graded module $A=\{A_i\}_{i\in S}$ is a family of indexed modules $A_i$.
 Since we are interested in cochain complexes and cohomology rings of connected, finite type CW-complexes, we assume $A$ to be a connected, finite type graded module with non-positive degrees.
 That is~$S=\N_{\leq0}$, $A_0=\Z$ and each component $A_i$ is finitely generated.
 We follow the convention and denote $A_{i}$ by $A^{-i}$.

-\begin{remark} Algebraists define a graded module to be a module with a grading structure, that is the direct sum $A=\bigoplus_{i\in S}A_i$ of a family of indexed modules.
-This definition is slightly different from the definition aforementioned.
-In fact, we will shift to algebraists' definition latter on as we need some algebraic results for our arguments. \end{remark}
+\begin{remark} Equivalently we can define a graded module to be a module with a grading structure, that is the direct sum $A=\bigoplus_{i\in S}A_i$ of a family of indexed modules.
+This definition is slightly different from the definition above.
+We will use both definitions interchangeably. \end{remark}

 An element $x\in A$ is \emph{torsion} if $cx=0$ for some non-zero integer $c$, and is \emph{torsion-free} otherwise.
 The torsion submodule $A_t$ of $A$ is the graded submodule consisting of torsion elements and the torsion-free quotient module $A_f=A/A_t$ is their quotient.
 If $B$ is another graded module and $g:A\to B$ is a morphism, then it induces a morphism $g_f:A_f\to B_f$ sending $a+A_t\in A_f$ to $g(a)+B_t\in B_f$.
 This kind of structure is important in abelian categories and was formalized with Dixon's notion of a torsion theory \cite{dixon}, but in this paper we only use the structure in a naive way.